-The Niagara Catholic District School Board is committed to supporting First Nation, Métis, and Inuit students by:

-- 1. developing effective strategies and learning opportunities that are responsive, flexible, and accessible to improve student achievement and well-being, - 2. closing the gap in student achievement in the areas of literacy and numeracy, and - increasing retention and Indigenous student graduation rates to support the pursuit of postsecondary education or training and/or to enter the workforce.
+olic District School Board is committed to supporting First Nation, Métis, and Inuit students by: effective strategies and learning opportunities that are responsive, flexible, and accessible to improve student achievemen pap in student achievement in the areas of literacy and numeracy, and etention and Indigenous student graduation rates to support the pursuit of postsecondary education or training and/or to e dgement recognizes and demonstrates respect for First Nations, Métis and Inuit as the traditional stewards of Turtle Island ne enduring relationship that continues between Indigenous Peoples and their traditional territories.

-Visit "Indigenous Niagara Catholic" on Facebook for up-to-date information about Indigenous activities and events.
+NOUS EDUCATION - Niagara Catholic District School Board for up-to-date information.